SHEET METAL WORKERS’ L.U. #17

 All applications must be filled out in person at the Sheet Metal Workers’ Training Center.

-Applications are accepted yearly.
-Applications completed by March 24th will be considered for the class to start in August.
+Application are accepted yearly.
+Applications completed by March 31st will be considered for the class to start in August.

 The following are steps to be followed to complete the process: